 Jig Pocket Hole System

 This is a great go-to (CLICK HERE) paintbrush when painting furniture, It’s short handle allows you to get in small spaces and get the job done.
-I like it for its durability and easy to clean up when using latex-based paints.
+I like it for its durability and ease to clean up when using latex-based paints.
 Great for cabinets too.

 I’m pretty much a throwaway gal when it comes to painting.
 I HATE cleanups!
 But, I still like a (CLICK HERE) metal tray when I need to do some painting with a roller.
 It’s very simple actually, I use Walmart bags to line my tray.
 Always double bad, ha!
 Then just throw them away.